vomaufgang/publish/docs/the_chapter.rst

 The Chapter
 ===========

 The chapter is the smallest unit of work when it comes to the metadata describing a project.

 The Chapter class
 -----------------

-.. autoclass:: apub.model.chapter.Chapter
+.. autoclass:: apub.Chapter
     :members: